HerXayah/road-to-yuzu-without-switch/README.md

  # NP-Games

  I found a very good guide that can be found [here](https://wiki.no-intro.org/index.php?title=Nintendo_Switch_Dumping_Guide) Sorry, I just don't have a Homebrewed Switch to try it atm.
  When you have the XCI, just do the same as in the Gif Above

  # Aditional

+ Nothing here, not sure if you want to keep this heading or not so I'll just put this here so you can see this heading in the diff.

  # Compatibility